M-Alfaraj/202323090-MohammedAlfaraj-assignment2/docs/ai-usage-report.md

 - Helped in creating the project search and filter function.

 ### Challenges
-Some challenge I had with ChatGPT were when it gives responses that did not fit my requirements like solutions that did not fit the task.
+Some challenges I had with ChatGPT were when it gives responses that did not fit my requirements like solutions that did not align with the task.
 So, i had to give it more detail and instructions on what i wanted and requirements needed for the task to ensure it would give useful statements that would help with the assignment.

 ## Learning Outcome
 Using ChatGPT I learned: